 If you are thinking about buying a home with your parents or other family member, you should know you aren’t alone.

 Buying a home with a family member besides your spouse can be a fantastic option to support your family and to ease caregiving responsibilities.
 And it can make it more affordable to buy a home because you have a lower interest rate and down payment.
-And qualifying for the home loan may be easier.
+And qualifying for the purchase money loan may be easier.

 It also can make buying a home more complex, but there are programs available, such as the Fannie Mae 2nd Home Loan program.
 Below is information about this program and buying a home with a family member.

 As homes continue to get more expensive in 2023, multigenerational living is more popular.
 Living with extended family is more common today than in decades.

 Real estate experts say there is a lack of home inventory and great demand for homes after the pandemic.
 So, with prices this high, some buyers simply need to combine resources with other family to afford a home.

 One of the more popular options is buying a home as co-borrowers using the Fannie Mae 2nd Home Loan program.
 It also is often called the Family Opportunity Mortgage.

 Fannie Mae says a child can get a loan for a home for a parent if they cannot work or doesn’t have enough income to get a mortgage.
 The parents can live in the child’s home or in their own.
 And the parents don’t even have to be on the loan.

 This means if you have aging parents, you can get a house for them and get the same second home mortgage rates, lending flexibility, and fees as if you were getting your own home.

 If it weren’t for this great Fannie Mae program, you would probably need to purchase the property as a second home, and that requires a higher interest rate and down payment.
 The Fannie Mae down-payment requirements have always been easier than traditional banks as the program requires 3 to 10% in most cases.